 - 1. Contractor shall comply with the manufacturer's specifications and limitations applicable to the operation of any and all cranes and derricks.
 Attachments used with cranes shall not exceed the capacity, rating, or scope recommended by the manufacturer.
 A copy of the crane manufacturer's operating manual shall be available in the cab of each crane at all times.
-Manufacturer's load rating plates (in view of the operator) shall be attached to all load-hoisting equipment. - 2.
-All cranes and derricks exceeding three tons rated capacity shall not be used unless certified by a Department of Occupational Safety and Health (DOSH) certifying agent. - 3.
-All equipment used for hoisting will be inspected daily by contractor before operations are begun.
-Cranes or equipment that has been idle shall be inspected by contractor before being put into operation.
-Maintenance and inspection of cranes or equipment shall be in accordance with ANSI standards. - a) Inspection records shall be made available to the Contract Coordinator if requested by Buyer. - 4.
-Operating cranes or equipment in the vicinity of overhead power lines should not start without the special, written approval of the Contract Coordinator.
-Approval will include an action plan implemented to insure safe operation.
-This plan may include building barricades, warning signs, a limited device for boom extension, grounding of equipment, use of nylon slings, wearing insulated gloves and boots, and/or limited access.
+Manufacturer's load rating plates (in view of the operator) shall be attached to all load hoisting equipment. - 2.
+All cranes and derricks exceeding three (3) tons rated capacity shall not be used unless certified by a recognized certifying agent.

+- 3. All equipment used for hoisting will be inspected daily by Contractor before operations are begun.
+Cranes or equipment that have been idle shall be inspected by Contractor before being put into operation.
+Maintenance and inspection of cranes or equipment shall be in accordance with ANSI standards. - a.
+Inspection records shall be made available to the Buyer's Contractor Coordinator if requested by Buyer. - 4.
+Operating cranes or equipment in the vicinity of overhead power lines should not start without the special written approval of the Buyer's Contractor Coordinator.
+Approval will include an action plan implemented to ensure safe operation.
+This plan may include building barricades, warning signs, a limiter device for boom extension, grounding of equipment, use of nylon slings, wearing insulated gloves and boots, and/or limited access.
 These are preventive measures.
 First consideration should be given to alternative methods and routes that will keep equipment away from these areas. - 5.
-The riding of crane hooks and/or "wrecking balls" is prohibited.
-Doing so will result in immediate dismissal.

-- 6. Rigging equipment shall be certified and inspected by qualified state or manufacturer representatives prior to use and as necessary during its use to ensure that it is safe.
-Inspection documentation shall be submitted to the Contract Coordinator upon request. - 7.
+The riding of crane hooks and/or wrecking balls is prohibited.
+Doing so will result in immediate dismissal. - 6.
+Rigging equipment shall be certified and inspected by qualified state or manufacturer representatives prior to use and as necessary during its use to ensure that it is safe.
+Inspection documentation shall be submitted to the Buyer's Contractor Coordinator upon request. - 7.
 Only personnel qualified by training and experience shall operate cranes or derricks.
-Upon request, contractor shall provide qualification and experience resumes for all operators.
+Upon request, Contractor shall provide qualification and experience resumes for all operators.
 Operators will be required to wear hard hat identification. - 8.
 One person shall be designated to perform signaling. - 9.
 During assembly and disassembly of crane booms and derrick sections, all components shall be adequately supported so that these components will not shift or fall. - 10.
-When making a lift with a crane, contractor shall have the area cleared, roped or barricaded off, and shall have someone supervising the lift.
+When making a lift with a crane, Contractor shall have the area cleared, roped or barricaded off, and shall have someone supervising the lift.
 No one shall stand or pass under suspended loads.
 Tag lines shall be used for controlling loads. - 11.
 Cranes and derricks shall not be refueled while in operation. - 12.
 When working near energized lines and equipment, the cranes shall be grounded or isolated. - 13.
 All cranes and derricks not in use shall be properly secured. - 14.
 Outriggers must be fully extended for any lift.
 Where cribbing is used under the outrigger, it must only be used under the pedestal. - 15.
-The use of a crane or derrick to hoist employees on a personnel platform is prohibited, except when the erection, use and dismantling of conventional means of reaching the worksite, such as a personnel hoist, ladder, stairway, aerial lift, elevating work platform or scaffold, would be more hazardous, or is not possible because of structural design or worksite conditions. - 16.
-For Buyer's California locations: In accordance with Cal/OSHA Section 5006.1, every mobile crane performing work on Buyer's premises with a rated capacity exceeding 15000 pounds regardless of boom length, or that has a boom length exceeding 25 feet, regardless of rating, must be operated by a crane operator licensed by an Accredited Certifying Entity.
-All certified crane operators must be in possession of their card issued to them by the National Commission for the Certification of Crane Operators (NCCCO).
+The use of a crane or derrick to hoist employees on a personnel platform is prohibited, except where specifically approved by the Buyer's Contractor Coordinator on a caseby case basis, and only when the erection, use, and dismantling of conventional means of reaching the worksite, such as a personnel hoist, ladder, stairway, aerial lift, elevating work platform or scaffold, would be more hazardous, or is not possible because of structural design or worksite conditions.